kapardine/esp8266_FreeRTOS/README.md

+#esp8266_FreeRTOS
+Based on the following repositories, this has the code according to my needs.
+Nomajor functional changes.
+Feel free to use.

 # esp-open-rtos

 A community developed open source [FreeRTOS](http://www.freertos.org/)-based framework for ESP8266 WiFi-enabled microcontrollers.
 Intended for use in both commercial and open source projects.